 Working closely with a departmental faculty member, each student prepares a research proposal including appropriate theoretical and methodological background materials and a detailed research design to be implemented in ANSO 399.
 During periodic group meetings, issues that have emerged in research design are shared and alternative solutions are discussed.
-Prereq: senior standing or ANSO 300, ANSO 301, or permission of the instructor; STAFF
+Prereq: ANSO 300 and 301, or senior standing, or permission of the instructor; STAFF